DeanoBurrito/northport/docs/README.md

 - *Operating Systems Development Discord Server*.
 Wont link to avoid attracting spam from web scrapers, great place to for realtime Q/A.
 - *The ELF format specification, ELF64 and System V ABI platform extensions*.
 Great reference point for all things ABI, parsing kernel symbol tables and loading your own ELFs.
 - *[Agner Fog - Calling Conventions](https://www.agner.org/optimize/calling_conventions.pdf)*.
 Comparison and light documenation of calling conventions, C++ name mangling, executable formats and more.

+# Unrelated Resources
+- *[qoi](https://github.com/phoboslab/qoi)*.
+The 'Quite Okay Image' format, an extremely simple alternative to PNG.
+Check the official website for more details, used as the native image format due to a number of reasons (simple implementatin mainly, but the spec is public domain too which is nice).